simon-ritchie/apysc/docstring_markdowns/apysc/_validation/arg_validation_decos.md

 ## `is_builtin_boolean` function docstring

-Set the validation to check that a specified argument's type is the built-in `bool`.<hr>
+Set a validation to check that a specified argument's type is the built-in `bool`.<hr>

 **[Parameters]**